James Bond museum opens on Austrian mountain

 (CNN) — James Bond movies are known for their incredible backdrops -- from Canada's natural beauty in the spectacular opening sequence of 1977's "The Spy Who Loved Me" to a colorful Mexico City in 2015's "Spectre."

-Now a new museum in the Austrian alps will showcase one of Bond's recent, memorable destinations.
+Now a new museum in the Austrian Alps will showcase one of Bond's recent, memorable destinations.

-007 Elements is an immersive cinematic installation celebrating Bond's cinematic outings past and present.
-The museum neighbors the glacial ice Q restaurant featured in "Spectre" -- both buildings are located on Gaislachkogl mountain in Sölden.
+007 Elements is an immersive installation celebrating Bond's cinematic outings past and present.
+The museum neighbors the glacial ice Q restaurant featured in "Spectre" -- both buildings are on Gaislachkogl mountain in Sölden.

 The museum, opening July 12, will be reached via the Gaislachkoglbahn cable car.